peterheard01/logic-room/_posts/does-anyone-really-understand-digital-transformation-not-according-to-research/2017-02-09-no-one-understands-digital-transformation-heres-why.md

 date:   2017-02-09 05:48:50 +0000
 ---

-This article will discuss why everyone seems to be confused about one of the biggest change management topics to hit the enterprise in recent years; 'Digital Transformation'.
+Digital Transformation is one of the biggest change management topics to hit the enterprise in recent years but it seems that there is wide-spread confusion about what it really is.

-We will discuss the origins of the movement and take a look at some general conventions of how it works.
-Then we will look at evidence to see how it is being implemented in the real world.
-There is an inconsistent understanding of what Digital Transformation as we will discover.

-We will attempt to get to the heart of what it is about and apply a simple rule which should add some clarity to this often misinterpreted topic.
-Hopefully this article will help you gain a consistent understanding.
+In this article we will discuss the origins of the movement and see evidence which highlights that organisations are not fully clear on what it is.
+This means they may be missing out on the opportunities it presents.

 ## What we will cover: